There's a whole lot to know about supporting and working with rainbow people - much more than we can cover on our website.

 Just like calling someone the correct name, using the right title for them - or not forcing them to use a title - is a sign of respect.

+Having good-quality data and statistics about rainbow populations can help decision-makers to understand rainbow population needs and priorities.
 Respectfully asking people about their sexuality, gender, sex characteristics, relationships, bodies, pronouns and names can be an important part of affirming their identity.
-Collecting data in inappropriate ways can increase risk of discrimination, unsafe treatment or distress.
-Learn about how to ask appropriate questions.
+Learn more about rainbow data collection and population statistics.

 Supporting whānau